ChrisYoxall/go.learning/readme.md

 Channels allow different go routines to communicate via the '<-' operator.
 Can:

 - Send data to a channel: channel <- 5
-- Receive data from a channel (blocking statement): myVar := <- channel
+- Receive data from a channel.
+Don't need the variable. (blocking statement): myVar := <- channel

 Can specify a buffer for channels and also specify if a channel is either send or receive only (the default is both).